 - New Mexico Clinical Research & Osteoporosis Center

 There are approximately two million fragility fractures in the United States each year: 547,000 vertebral fractures (VFs), 297,000 hip fractures, 397,000 wrist fractures, and 675,000 at other skeletal sites .
 Fractures of the spine and hip are associated with chronic pain, deformity, depression, disability, and death.
-About 50 percent of patients with hip fractures will never be able to walk without assistance and 25 percent will require long-term care .
-The mortality rate five years after a fracture of the hip or a clinical VF is about 20 percent greater than expected .
-The direct cost of incident osteoporotic fractures in the United States was about $17 billion per year in 2005 .
+Approximately 50 percent of patients with hip fractures will never be able to walk without assistance and 25 percent will require long-term care .
+The mortality rate five years after a fracture of the hip or a clinical VF is approximately 20 percent greater than expected .
+The direct cost of incident osteoporotic fractures in the United States was approximately $17 billion per year in 2005 .

 This topic review will discuss the clinical applications and interpretation of dual-energy x-ray absorptiometry (DXA) in evaluating osteoporosis.
 Other aspects of screening for osteoporosis are reviewed elsewhere.
 (See "Screening for osteoporosis".)

 Bone strength is determined by bone mineral density (BMD) and other properties of bone that are often collectively called "bone quality" .
 Non-BMD determinants of bone strength include bone turnover, architecture (size and shape, or bone geometry), microarchitecture (eg, trabecular thickness, trabecular connectivity, trabecular perforation, cortical thickness, and cortical porosity), damage accumulation, matrix properties, mineralization, and mineral properties (eg, crystal size and orientation).